Two RV Gypsies: Full-Time RVers

 reindeer sign

-In the winter when a good meal is hard to find, Moose get very creative in the quest for food.
-The bark stripped from trees you see are an example of a moose with the munchies.
+Below; In the winter when a good meal is hard to find, moose get very creative in the quest for food.
+The bark stripped from trees shown below is an example of a moose with the munchies.

 Lee Duquette and the largest chocolate waterfall in the world